 The carcass of a harvested large game animal (i.e., mule deer, elk, mountain lion, turkey, bighorn sheep, mountain goat, or moose) must be tagged by the person who harvested the animal.
 The hunter must physically notch (cut) the Month and Day of harvest indicated on the permit and sign the permit in ink immediately after harvesting the animal.
-The hunter must then remove the permit face (i.e., the "tag") from its backing and affix it to the carcass.
+The hunter must affix the permit to the carcass.